The Meta-Human Rehabilitation Agency building:

 Tharka shrugged and said, “I suppose Atoman’s ray or the journey to Earth-One changed me somehow.
 And while I’ve gained greater strength and speed, I’ve also lost my formidable mental abilities.
 This will take some getting used to.”

 The hooded man in red coughed nervously.
 “I am Albert Elwood, and I’m an inventor.
 Some people call me a crackpot inventor, but I like to think of myself as eccentric.
-In December of 1962, I became the new Crimson Avenger and assisted Batman and Superman of Earth-Two in their case against the Octopus Gang. (*) But I retired after that one case, because — despite all my scientific gadgets — I simply didn’t measure up to them or to the memory of the first Avenger, who saved me when I was a young man in the 1940s.
+In December of 1962, I became the new Crimson Avenger and assisted Batman and Superman of Earth-Two in their case against the Octopus Gang. (*) But I retired after that one case, because — despite all my scientific gadgets — I simply didn’t measure up to them or to the memory of the first Avenger, who I remembered as one of the first men of our Earth to take up the mantle of costumed crime-fighting.
 My retirement started a week ago, as well, but Atoman’s device brought me through time and space to this point.”

 The thin, green-skinned man wearing a purple outfit and goggles smiled at the second Crimson Avenger.
 “I, too, met Batman of Earth-Two,” he announced.
 “He aided me — the first lawman of our peaceful civilization on Mars — in tracking down a rare Martian criminal named Quork when I arrived on on his world in 1953. (*) My last memory is of the Earth year 1966 before I was brought here.
 My real name is Roh Kar, and Batman called me the manhunter from Mars.”